 What it measures: How many visits to the site or landing pages come from the community.

-Why it matters: This is direct evidence that the community works as a warming channel — participants don’t just read, they move on to the brand’s internal channels.
+Why it matters: This is direct evidence that the community works as a warm-up channel – participants don’t just read, but go to the brand’s internal channels.

-Example: A brand in the iGaming niche increased blog traffic by 37% by integrating article previews and exclusive promotions into the community’s Telegram chat.
+Example: A brand in the iGaming niche increased traffic to its blog by 37% by integrating preview articles and exclusive promos in the community’s Telegram chat.

-How to measure: UTM tags + Google Analytics 4 / Plausible / Matomo.
+How to count: UTM tags + Google Analytics 4 / Plausible / Matomo.

 New Signups & Member Retention Rate

-What it measures: The number of new members over a period and the percentage of those who remained active after 3–6 months.
+What it measures: The number of new members during the period and the percentage of those who remained active after 3-6 months.

-Why it matters: Influx without retention is like a bucket with a hole: resources are spent on attraction, but the effect is zero.
+Why it matters: An inflow without retention is like a bucket with a hole in it: the resources for attracting new members have been spent, but the effect is zero.

 Example: An EdTech company increased retention from 42% to 68% by adding gamification and badges for community activity.